build-on-aws/content/tutorials/ddb-streams-to-eb-pipes/index.md

 ---
-title: "Sending Events from DynamoDB using Eventbridge Pipes"
+title: "Sending Events From DynamoDB Using EventBridge Pipes"
 description: "A no-code integration between Amazon DynamoDB and Eventbridge"
 tags:
     - event-driven